ricko2001/RootsMagic_Database_Design/Tables/ChildTable.md

 Proof- Note that there is a separate proof value for father & mother

+Note field is not displayed in the RM GUI.

 Complaint
 CitationLinkTable not allowed to link to ChildTable record, but that is where evidence for a connection should go.